puneet-panwar/ayush-pandey.github.io/blogs/Digital_Control.md

-# Digital Control Systems
+### Digital Control Systems

-In this blog, we will discuss the use of digital computers in the real-time control of dynamic systems.
+In this article, we will discuss the use of digital computers in the real-time control of dynamic systems.
+####### why Digital Control ?
+- Increased flexibilty of selecting control algorithm.
+- one hardware design with many different software variations can be used for a range of products.